Project Summary

 Project Description

-The project consists of the expansion of the Trans Mountain Pipeline from Strathcona County (Edmonton, Alberta) to Burnaby, BC.
-The expansion is approximately 980km of new pipeline and 19 additional storage tanks at existing facilities.
-The project will increase the nominal capacity of the pipeline 300,000 to 890,000 barrels per day.
-RAM’s scope covers Spread 7, which ranges from the Township of Langley, through Surrey, Coquitlam, Burnaby and terminates at the Westridge Marine Terminal in Burnaby, British Columbia.
+In 2024, its first year of operations, the project increased the nominal storage capacity of the pipeline from 300,000 to 890,000 barrels per day.
+RAM’s scope covered Spread 7, which ranges from the Township of Langley, through Surrey, Coquitlam, and Burnaby, and concludes at the Westridge Marine Terminal in Burnaby, British Columbia.

 RAM was retained by Trans Mountain to conduct the following services in the Lower Mainland, British Columbia:

-• Negotiation of Municipal Agreements with City of Coquitlam, City of Surrey, and City of Burnaby
+- Negotiating municipal agreements with City of Coquitlam, City of Surrey, and City of Burnaby;

-• Liasing/obtaining agreements with project stakeholders/ utility owners such as Metro Vancouver, TransLink, and Ministry of Transportation
+- Liaising/obtaining agreements with project stakeholders and utility owners such as Metro Vancouver, TransLink, and Ministry of Transportation;

-• Engage private landowners and Indigenous parties to negotiate Landowner Agreements.
+- Engaging private landowners and Indigenous parties to negotiate Landowner Agreements;

-• Coordinate TMP LP’s sub consultants to submit Design Crossing Packages for review and approval.
+- Coordinating TMP LP’s sub consultants to submit design crossing packages for review and approval;

-• Construction Owner Representative and chair re-occurring meetings and hold site meetings to ensure and maintain positive relationship with third parties.
+- Chairing reoccurring meetings and holding site meetings to ensure and maintain positive relationship with third parties;

 Project Challenges

-• Separate Crossing Agreements are required for all affected municipalities.
-Each municipality has specific requirements (e.g., liability clauses, indemnity clauses, compensation for lands, early works access);
+- Separate crossing agreements were required for all affected municipalities, as each municipality had specific requirements (e.g., liability clauses, indemnity clauses, compensation for lands, early works access);

-• Number of crossings and land access requirements vary for each municipality, which impacts the details of all agreements (e.g., compensation and restoration requirements);
+- The number of crossings and land access requirements varied for each municipality, which impacted the details of all agreements (e.g., compensation and restoration requirements);

-• Complexity of agreements involves multiple levels of review (e.g., technical, municipal counsel, external counsel).
-Municipal review periods are critical and can directly impact overall Project schedule; and
+- The complexity of agreements involved multiple levels of review (e.g., technical, municipal counsel, external counsel).
+Municipal review periods are critical and can directly impact overall project schedule;

-• The Project can initiate a Right of Entry process with the Canadian Energy Regulator (CER) in lieu of mutual agreements to preserve schedule.
-This is not favored as there are negative impacts to working relationships.
+- The project could initiate a Right of Entry process with the Canadian Energy Regulator (CER) in lieu of mutual agreements to preserve schedule.
+This was not especially favoured, as it could negatively impact working relationships.